-- (a) Purchases are subject to FAR Part 13 and Part 513 and these limitations: - (1) The amount of any one purchase must not exceed the micro-purchase threshold. - (2) Neither the supplier nor the Government require a purchase order. - (3) The individual making the purchase does not have a Governmentwide commercial purchase card or the card is not accepted by the supplier. - (4) Appropriate invoices can be obtained from the supplier. - (b) For purchases of hand and measuring tools or stainless steel flatware, see also 525.570. - (c) If you use certified invoice procedures, you still must: - (1) Verify price reasonableness using the conditions contained in FAR 13.202(a). - (2) Certify that the quality and quantity of items/services furnished comply with the verbal agreement made with the supplier. - (d) Authorized individuals without warrants may solicit quotations.
-However, a contracting officer must approve in advance the placement of an order.
+- (a) Purchases are subject to FAR Part 13 and Part 513 and these limitations: - (1) The amount of any one purchase must not exceed the micro-purchase threshold. - (2) Neither the supplier nor the Government require a purchase order. - (3) The individual making the purchase does not have a Governmentwide commercial purchase card or the card is not accepted by the supplier. - (4) Appropriate invoices can be obtained from the supplier. - (b) If the contracting officer uses certified invoice procedures, the contracting officer still must: - (1) Verify price reasonableness using the conditions contained in FAR 13.202(a). - (2) Certify that the quality and quantity of items/services furnished comply with the verbal agreement made with the supplier. - (c) Authorized individuals without warrants may solicit quotations.
+Although FAR 1.601(a) states that contracts may be entered into and signed on behalf of the Government only by contracting officers, a non-warranted Government employee may place a micro-purchase when a contracting officer approves in advance the placement of an order.
 Approval must be in writing on GSA Form 2010 or other documentation unless the geographic distance makes it impracticable.
-In those cases, the contracting officer may provide telephonic approval.
+In those cases, the contracting officer may provide approval by telephone or e-mail.
 The authorized individual must document the file accordingly.